-Students can request printed versions of course-related material found on Moodle, such as course guides, PowerPoint presentations, and recipes.
+Students can request printed versions of courserelated material found on Moodle, such as course guides, PowerPoint presentations, and recipes.
 The cost per printed black-and-white copy is 5 cents per printed side, and color is 10 cents per printed side.
 Print requests should be sent via e-mail to copycenter@culinary.edu.
-Due to the volume of requests, orders may take a day to a few days to complete.
+Due to the volume of requests, orders may take up to a few days to complete.
 Only Culinary Cash is accepted as payment.